This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 If a company generates a return on equity of 7.2% and reinvests all its earnings, the company will (ignoring the complexities of real life) double its equity in approximately ten years.
 Given that the company's return on equity has remained fixed at 7.2%, a doubling of shareholder equity would also lead to a doubling of earnings.

 In other words, the higher a company’s return on equity, the faster it can grow by reinvesting its earnings.
-This is important, because funding growth with reinvested earnings is almost always the least risky and most sustainable way to grow a business over the long term, and sustainable long-term dividend growth is what I'm looking for.
+This is important reinvesting earnings is almost always the least risky and most sustainable way to grow a business over the long term, and sustainable long-term dividend growth is what I'm looking for.

 Here’s one last example showing how return on equity drives long-term dividend growth.